Here’s a breakdown of the best pool noodles for all of your aquatic activities, from swimming, to Aquafit, to floating around at the beach.

 The pool noodle leans on the recreational side of swimming, often seen in the wave pool or with kids slapping each other silly with them (I might have been one of those kids at one point…).

 While the pool noodle looks strictly like a water toy or something to keep only in the leisure pool, it is extremely useful for other things in the water.

-The Oodles of Noodles 6-pack (you can get them multi-coloured or in sets of one color) is cheap, made to last, and are at home both in the pool and at the beach.
+The Oodles of Noodles 6-pack (you can get them multi-colored or in sets of one color) is super affordable, made to last, and are at home both in the pool and at the beach.

 This water noodle looks more like a foam roller, and although you might be tempted to use it as such, it might not give you the roll that you’d expect from an actual roller.

 Nonetheless, the bumps and the vinyl coating of the roller is designed to give you a comfortable and non-slip float/water run/swim/hit your siblings with.

 It’s also a little wider and thicker than the typical pool noodle that you are used to seeing at your local aquatic center.
 It provides extra buoyancy, supporting persons up to 250lbs.

 For swim clubs, pool administrators, or people who just really, really like pool noodles, you can get them in 35-packs (yup, that’s not a typo—35 pool noodles).

 When ordering them in bulk they are also hilariously cheap, coming in at just over a dollar per noodle.
 The SwimWays Standard bulk pack features five different colors and has a hollow core.

 5. Oodles of Noodles Mega Jumbo Pool Noodle